Super Bowl VIII: Miami Dolphins

-Although the Dolphins were unable to match their 17–0 perfect season of 1972, many sports writers, fans and Dolphins players themselves felt that the 1973 team was better.
-While the 1972 team faced no competition that possessed a record better than 8–6 in the regular season, the 1973 team played a much tougher schedule that included games against the Oakland Raiders, Pittsburgh Steelers and Dallas Cowboys (all playoff teams), plus two games against a resurgent Buffalo Bills squad that featured 2,000-yard rusher O. J. Simpson.
-Despite this, the Dolphins finished the 1973 season giving up fewer points (150) than in 1972, and recorded a 12–2 record, including an opening-game victory over the San Francisco 49ers that tied an NFL record with 18 consecutive wins.
-The Dolphins' winning streak ended in Week 2 with a 12–7 loss to the Raiders in Berkeley, California.
+Although the Dolphins were unable to match their 17–0 perfect season of 1972, many sports writers, fans, and Dolphins players themselves felt that the 1973 team was better.
+While the 1972 team faced no competition in the regular season that had a record of better than 8-6 and/or .500, the 1973 team played against a much tougher schedule that included games against the Oakland Raiders, Pittsburgh Steelers, and Dallas Cowboys (all playoff teams), plus two games against a resurgent Bills squad that featured 2,000-yard rusher O. J. Simpson, and a Cleveland Browns team that finished over .500.
+Miami finished with a 12–2 regular season, including their opening game victory over the defending 1972 NFC West champions, the San Francisco 49ers that tied an NFL record with eighteen consecutive wins.
+The Dolphins' streak ended in week two with a 12–7 loss to the Raiders in Berkeley, California.

 Just like the two previous seasons, Miami's offense relied primarily on its rushing attack.
 Fullback Larry Csonka recorded his third consecutive 1,000-rushing-yard season (1,003 yards), while running back Mercury Morris rushed for 954 yards and scored 10 touchdowns.
 Running back Jim Kiick was also a key contributor, rushing for 257 yards and catching 27 passes for 208 yards.
 Quarterback Bob Griese, the AFC's second-leading passer, completed only 116 passes for 1,422 yards, but threw more than twice as many touchdown passes (17) as interceptions (8), and earned an 84.3 passer rating.
 He became the first quarterback to start three Super Bowls and is joined by Jim Kelly and Tom Brady as the only quarterbacks to start at least three consecutive Super Bowls.
 Wide receiver Paul Warfield remained the main deep threat on the team, catching 29 passes for 514 yards and 11 touchdowns.
 Marlin Briscoe added 30 receptions for 447 yards and 2 scores.
 The offensive line was strong, once again led by center Jim Langer and right guard Larry Little.
 Griese, Csonka, Warfield, Langer, Nick Buoniconti and Little would all eventually be elected to the Pro Football Hall of Fame.
 Bobby Beathard was also elected to the Pro Football Hall of Fame.

 Miami's "No Name Defense" continued to dominate their opponents.
 Future Hall of Fame linebacker Nick Buoniconti recovered three fumbles and returned one for a touchdown.
 Safety Dick Anderson led the team with eight interceptions, which he returned for 163 yards and two touchdowns on route to winning NFL Defensive Player of the Year.
 And safety Jake Scott, the previous season's Super Bowl MVP, had four interceptions and 71 return yards.
 The Dolphins were still using their "53" defense devised at the beginning of the 1971 season, in which Bob Matheson (#53) would be brought in as a fourth linebacker in a 3–4 defense, with Manny Fernandez at nose tackle.
 Matheson could either rush the passer or drop back into coverage.